not-na/cardgame/docs/protospec/packets/game_dk/packet_game_dk_card_intent.rst

 Structure
 ---------

 Note that all examples shown here contain placeholder data and will have different content in actual packets.

 This is the data sent by the client to the server: ::

    {
-      "intent":"play"
+      "intent":"play",
+      "card":"91eb5e2c-b7e8-4d8a-b865-7e9eaf2e6469",
    }

-``intent`` is the action that is ought to be performed.
+``intent`` is the action that the player wants performed.
 It can be either ``play`` or ``exchange``\ .

+``card`` is the card that the player wants to use for the given intent.
+If an intent requires multiple cards, this field may be a list.

 .. seealso::
    See the :cg:packet:`game.dk.card.transfer` for further information on how a card is moved